Luffyyy/BeardLib-Editor/README.md

 BeardLib-Editor is a mod that uses the amazing library called BeardLib to allow editor-like features!

+## Help Needed
+Due to life choices I've made over the past few weeks, I'm most likely will not be working as much on the editor.
+It doesn't mean I'm completely throwing myself from the dev team.
+But, essentially, I am looking for developers that will work together on the editor.
+Either fixing bugs or following the project I've put a little ago to ease the development. https://github.com/simon-wh/PAYDAY-2-BeardLib-Editor/projects/1 I'll be pushing a small class that would make MenuUI a bit more snake casey, initally having functions like get_value, set_value etc. But essentially imagine it as trying to avoid porting functions of the original editor and bringing things closer, just needing to replace a few functions of the original class so you don't need to rewrite the whole class which is a pain.

+If you're interested, talk with me in discord Luffy#1946 and I'll give you permissions to push commits.

 ## Editor?
 For what?
 Currently the level and environment editor are present.
 There are plans for effect, unit, object and material config editors and many more.